Long Island Federal Criminal Defense Attorney

 Your focus should be two criteria: experience and performance.
 Regarding the first one, experience, every lawyer will tell you that he or she is experienced.
 Well, that may be true, but what specific experience in federal cases does that lawyer have?
 Keep in mind that 95% of all criminal cases in New York are non-federal.
 That means that 95% of all criminal defense lawyers spend the vast majority of their time in state court.
-Defending drunk drivers and shoplifters, however, is not an experience that matters much when you need a lawyer to negotiate your freedom with highly trained FBI agents and sophisticated Assistant United States Attorneys from the Department of Justice in the Eastern District of New York.
+Defending drunk drivers and shoplifters, however, is not an experience that matters much when you need a Long Island federal criminal defense lawyer to negotiate your freedom with highly trained FBI agents and sophisticated Assistant United States Attorneys from the Department of Justice in the Eastern District of New York.
 So, here are the questions to ask:

 - What Percentage of Your Practice Is Dedicated to Federal Criminal Defense?

 - What Were Your Outcomes in the Last 200-300 Federal Criminal Cases?

 - Who at Your Firm Would Represent Me?

 With true experience comes performance.
 At the end of the day, what you care the most about is the outcome.
 How did my lawyer candidate do in the past?
 How often does he or she “win?”
 What are my chances to end this case as a free person?
 Will I keep my license?
 Will I go to jail?
 Part of your interview process should be answers to these questions.
 You deserve to know whether you are investing money into a kamikaze project or whether the money is well invested into your future and your freedom.